-Parameter Default value Description User-defined Parameters rgma.servicetool.enable true Publish this service via the R-GMA servicetool.
+Parameter Default value Description Mandatory parameters rgma.servicetool.enable true Publish this service via the R-GMA servicetool.
 If this varaiable set to false the other values below are not taken into account.
 Example: true rgma.servicetool. service_type The type of the service: Unique string in reversed domain name structure.
-For all gLite software the structure is org.glite.<subsystem>.<component></component></subsystem> where <subsystem> is the name of the subsystem</subsystem> <component> is the name of the individual component</component> For all external software corresponding prefixes can be chosen (e.g. following their package domain names).
-Example: org.glite.data.FiremanCatalog rgma.servicetool.name The name of the service: Globally unique string including hostname and VO name (if available).
-For all gLite software the structure is <hostname><voname><service-type> where</service-type></voname></hostname> <hostname> is the fully qualified DNS hostname (e.g. lxb1212.cern.ch)</hostname> <vo-name> is the name of the VO the service is serving (only specified if VO specific service)</vo-name> <service-type> is the string used for the 'Service Type' above.</service-type> Examples: lxn5463.cern.ch_org.glite.data.io-server or rgma.servicetool. url_endpoint Ixb1270.cern.ch_EGEE_org.glite.rgma.RgmaServer URI to contact the service at.
-This is a service specific string.
+For all gLite software the structure is org.glite.<subsystem>.<component> where</component></subsystem> <subsystem> is the name of the subsystem</subsystem> <component> is the name of the individual component</component> For all external software corresponding prefixes can be chosen (e.g. following their package domain names).
+Example: org.glite.data.FiremanCatalog rgma.servicetool.name

+The name of the service:

+- · Globally unique string including hostname and VO name (if available). - For all gLite software structure is

+<hostname><VOname><service-type> where

+- <hostname> is the fully qualified DNS hostname (e.g. lxb1212.cern.ch) - <VO-name> is the name of the VO the service is serving (only specified if VO specific service) - <service-type> is the string used for the 'Service Type' above.